PastorGL/datacooker-etl/README.md

 Data Cooker is NOT a replacement for Spark SQL nor extension to it.
 It is a standalone interpreter.

 Data Cooker is a specialized tool designed for efficient handling of data transformations, so it DOES NOT try to emulate a general-purpose RDBMS nor a standards-aligned SQL engine.
-It has its own dialect of SQL.
+It has its own dialect of SQL that deals with entire data sets, partitions, and records, but doesn't support record grouping and things like window functions.
+Because this is analytical workload, NOT ETL specific.

 There is NO UI.
 Data Cooker requires writing scripts, it is NOT a tool for visual arrangement of code blocks dragged on the canvas with mouse.